Stock market today: Wall Street is mixed as DC moves to avoid default

 NEW YORK (AP) — Wall Street is drifting in mixed trading Tuesday after Washington reached a tentative deal to avoid a potentially disastrous default on its debt.

-The S&P 500 was up 0.2% in morning trading, remaining near its highest level in nine months.
-The Dow Jones Industrial Average was down 82 points, or 0.2%, at 33,010, as of 10:30 a.m.
+The S&P 500 was up 0.1% in midday trading, remaining near its highest level in nine months.
+The Dow Jones Industrial Average was down 124 points, or 0.4%, at 32,967, as of 12:18 p.m.
 Eastern time, while excitement about artificial intelligence helped the Nasdaq composite lead the market with a 0.5% gain.

 President Joe Biden and House Speaker Kevin McCarthy struck a deal over the weekend to allow the U.S. government to borrow more money, which would let it avoid a default on its debt.
 They now must convince Congress to approve it before the U.S. government runs out of cash to pay its bills, which could happen as soon as Monday.